codefresh-contrib/spring-boot-2-sample-app/README.md

 ![Docker plus Spring Boot plus Codefresh](docker-spring-boot-codefresh.jpg)

-This is an example Java application that uses Spring Boot 2 and Docker.
+This is an example Java application that uses Spring Boot 2, Maven and Docker.
-It is compiled using Codefresh
+It is compiled using Codefresh.

+If you are looking for Gradle, then see this [example](https://github.com/codefresh-contrib/gradle-sample-app)

 ## Instructions